The Desperate Search

 Game mechanics

 The narrative is told in Visual Novel form.
 All your choices matter.
-Every decision will impact your attributes (knives, lies and kindness), as well as how people treat you, and which doors are opened or closed to you – Ultimately, your choices determine if, and how, you get your son back.
+Every decision will impact your attributes (knives, lies and kindness), as well as how people treat you, and which doors are opened or closed to you – Ultimately, your choices determine if, and how, you get your friend back.

 Example from our previous narrative adventure game The Widow's Boutique